rvarago/rvarago.github.io/_posts/2022-10-10-emulating-pattern-match.md

 > IMPORTANT: Throughout this exposition, we must keep in mind that this is an exercise only meant for learning and not necessarily building on idiomatic (or efficient, battle-tested, production-ready) uses of Java; or maybe, at least not to this date.

-# Pattern-Matching Algebraic Data Types
+## Pattern-Matching Algebraic Data Types

 For illustrative purposes only, let's entertain ourselves with a rather contrived use-case for which we shall come up with solutions in Java (OpenJDK version "17.0.4" 2022-07-19) in terms of pattern-matching:

 > Assume for a moment that we want to model a singly-linked list as an inductively defined Algebraic Data Type (defined by cases) and then write a couple of external ("free-standing", **not** attached to a class/object as methods) functions over it.
-For instance, given a list of integers we want to compute the sum of its elements (or maybe we could map the elements with a function, of filter elements, or compute its length, etc; but for brevity we shall only implement the summation).
+For instance, given a list of integers we want to compute the sum of its elements (or maybe we could map the elements with a function, or filter its elements, or compute its length, etc; but for brevity we shall only implement the summation).

 In terms of a simplified algebraic notation, we may describe our list `L` as:

 ```
-L(a) = 1 + a * L(a)
+L(a) = of filte1 + a * L(a)
 ```

 > This reads as a singly-linked list `L` of homogeneous elements of type `a` is either (`+`, also known as variant, sum, or co-product) empty (`1` also known as unit) or it's composed of the pair (`*` also known as product) of a term of type `a` (also known as head) and the rest of the list `L` (also known as tail) of elements of type `a`.